gwen001/glc.st/content/posts/security-analysis-critical-french-medical-application.md

 ## What's next?

-I reported this situation to ANSSI - France's national cybersecurity agency - in 2022 following responsible disclosure principles.
+I reported the situation to ANSSI - France's national cybersecurity agency - in 2022 following responsible disclosure principles.

 I did not access any personal data, nor did I modify, delete, or interfere with any system elements.
 My goal was purely to prevent a disaster.